MicrosoftDocs/fabric-docs/docs/governance/tags-apply.md

 # Apply tags to items in Fabric

 This article describes how to apply tags to items in Microsoft Fabric.
-It is intended for users who want to apply tags to Fabric items.
+The intended audience is users who want to apply tags to Fabric items.

 For more information about tags, see [Tags in Microsoft Fabric](./tags-overview.md).